 Tokyo is a big modern city, but there are pockets that are untouched by time.
-These neighborhoods feature shops that have been in business for generations, shrines & temples where age-old traditions live on, and well-preserved examples of ye olde Japanese buildings.
+These neighborhoods feature shops that have been in business for generations, shrines & temples where age-old traditions live on, and well-preserved examples of Japanese buildings.

 A neighborhood and shops unchanged for generations